exoego/rspec-openapi/README.md

 # rspec-openapi

-Generate OpenAPI specs from RSpec request specs.
+Generate OpenAPI schema from RSpec request specs.

 ## What's this?